blog

 Nurses Need to Be More Involved in Creating Health Policy

 Given that there are more nurses than any other profession in healthcare, it is only natural that nurses should play a larger role in creating healthcare policy.
-An article in International Nursing Reviewoffers that "key organizations around the world are voicing the need for nurses to become more involved in leadership, advocacy and policymaking."
-In addition, the need for nurses to receive more training about leadership, especially connected to in role for influencing health policy, is something the article emphasizes.
-There also needs to be a greater effort to grow a cadre of health policy nurses and help everyone in the nursing profession understand how nurses can effectively impact health policy.
-The authors of the article insist that nurses around the globe need "to take their place at decision‐making tables and to be rightfully engaged in policy, health reform and advocacy, [and] nurse leaders need to provide them with access to well‐thought‐out policy training programs.
-This access needs to be wide‐ranging, from exposure to policy knowledge in undergraduate education to more specialized graduate programs focused in every specialization on some aspects of policy, through to a variety of continuing educational opportunities."
+An article in International Nursing Review outlines key organizations worldwide advocating for "how can nurses influence policy" through leadership, advocacy, and policymaking initiatives.
+Additionally, the article emphasizes the need for nurses to receive more training related to leadership roles that affect health policy.
+There needs to be a concerted effort to cultivate a cadre of health policy nurses, empowering all nurses to understand "how can nurses influence policy" effectively.
+The authors insist that nurses globally need to take their rightful place at decision-making tables, engaged in policy, health reform, and advocacy.
+Nurse leaders must provide access to comprehensive policy training programs, ranging from undergraduate education to specialized graduate programs focused on various aspects of policy, alongside continued educational opportunities.

 Impediments to Nurses' Inclusion in the Policy-Making Process

 Relative to other healthcare professions, nurses currently are far less involved in creating policy.
-The International Nursing Review article identifies "a lack of support, resources and time for nurses to do so in their workplaces."
-Also, "Sometimes there are real bureaucratic walls which act as barriers to nurses being denied opportunities to openly voice their policy concerns, for example because they are government employees.
-And too often nurses lack confidence and skills in policymaking and do not understand the differences or connections between policy and politics."
-The creation of policy at multiple levels needs to be a more prominent part of all nurse leadership education.
-Likewise, having more nurses engaged in health policy research is a way to foster "skills in developing and proposing new healthcare policies and implementing" them.
-Through policy research, "nurses can gain skills to be accepted, respected and better informed where it matters, to be recognized as health professional with policy and advocacy skills."
-As nursing informatics grows as a specialty, it's possible that the data-oriented skills involved can also drive policy development.
+The International Nursing Review article identifies a lack of support, resources, and time for nurses to engage in policy processes within their workplaces.
+There are often bureaucratic barriers that prevent nurses, particularly government employees, from voicing their policy concerns openly.
+Furthermore, many nurses lack the confidence, skills, and understanding necessary for effective participation in policymaking.
+Enhancing policy creation in nurse leadership education is essential.
+In promoting "examples of nurses in policy making," having more nurses engaged in health policy research can nurture skills necessary for developing and implementing new healthcare policies.
+Through policy research, nurses can acquire skills to be accepted, respected, and better informed, thus ensuring their recognition as health professionals equipped with policy and advocacy skills.
+Additionally, as nursing informatics continues to grow as a specialty, data-oriented skills may also drive more effective policy development.

 How Do Nurses Influence Health Policy?